 Now when the client gets transferred to voicemail, she’s expecting it because of the message relay via warm transfer where she agreed to go to voicemail, and she knows her call is valued.

 Warm transfers also help when you’re waiting for a specific call.
 Say someone initiates a warm transfer to you, saying John is on the line.
 You’re waiting to hear from John A, but this is John B—you can decide if you want to field the call or not.

 Using a desk phone?
 Check out our Knowledgebase for the specific sequences for your make and model.

 Cold transfers in the OnSIP app are extraordinarily easy.
 There are two main ways to make it happen:

 Click the transfer icon on the active call, the opposing arrows.
 Type in the intended recipient either by typing their name and selecting from the dropdown or by entering their extension or phone number.
 Click blind transfer.

-- Click and hold either the transfer icon or the active call bar in the left-side panel, and drag it to the intended recipient in your contacts (also in the left-side panel, under the active call).
+- Drag the active call bar in the left-side panel to the intended recipient in your contacts (also in the left-side panel, under the active call).
 Confirm the transfer to the selected recipient.

 For more detailed instructions, visit our Knowledgebase.

 Attended transfers in the OnSIP app start out just like blind transfers.
 Click the transfer icon on your active call and type in the intended recipient.
 This time, select “attended” rather than “blind.”
 The first caller will go on hold while you connect with the intended recipient of the transfer.

 You’ll see a box below the call asking if you want to complete the transfer.
 Click “complete" when you’re ready unless you want to cancel.
 If you do cancel, you’ll be back on the line with the initial caller.